-Assurance is a general term for the comfort that can be derived from credible information.
-Here you can find guidance on: what assurance means, what can trigger the need for assurance, what an assurance engagement is and what assurance mapping is.
+Here you can find guidance on: what assurance means, what can trigger the need for assurance, and what an assurance engagement is.

 These operational and reporting processes enable users to make decisions and develop policies.
 Confidence diminishes when there are uncertainties around the integrity of information or of underlying operational processes.